valorin/pinpusher/README.md

 composer require valorin/pinpusher
 ```

-## Usage
+## Class Reference

-**More documentation to come...**
+## Examples

-Here are a couple of usage examples, based on the examples in the [Pebble Timeline documentation](http://developer.getpebble.com/guides/timeline/pin-structure/).
+XHere are a couple of usage examples, based on the examples in the [Pebble Timeline documentation](http://developer.getpebble.com/guides/timeline/pin-structure/).

 **Minimal Pin Example**